Lebanon extends coronavirus lockdown by 2 weeks

 Lebanon is extending a lockdown by two weeks until April 12 to combat the spread of the coronavirus, Information Minister Manal Abdel Samad said on Thursday.

 Under the lockdown, declared under a state of medical emergency on March 15, people can only leave their homes to buy food and medicine and all non-essential businesses have been closed, along with Beirut airport.
-Overnight compliance with the lockdown will be enforced more strictly, Abdel Samad said after a cabinet meeting.
+"We are still in a very dangerous stage for the spread of the corona epidemic and therefore it is necessary to extend the deadline," Abdel Samad said, citing comments from President Michel Aoun.

+Lebanon has not declared a state of emergency or a formal curfew, which would require parliamentary approval, but did say on Thursday that compliance overnight would be more strictly enforced as part of stepped up measures to limit movement.
+Powerful paramilitary group Hezbollah, which has some posts in government, said on Wednesday it was mobilising 25,000 people including medics and readying hospitals to bolster the state's response to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)